One of the most interesting features, and on which it is possible to retrieve a lot of information, is the SEO Performance section.

 – the last 16 months

-It is also possible to enter personalized dates manually.
-However, it is not possible to have data older than 16 months.
+It is also possible to enter custom dates manually.
+However, it is not possible to have any data older than 16 months.

 Queries

-The tool allows you to filter by query by specifying a word to include, a word to exclude, an exact word, or a regular expression.
+The tool also allows you to filter by query by specifying a word to include, a word to exclude, an exact word or a regular expression.

 Pages

-It is also possible to filter by URL in order to filter a specific page or a group of pages (folder, sub-domain, etc.).
+It is also possible to filter by URL in order to search for a specific page or a group of pages (folder, sub-domain, etc.).

 Other filters